PaddlePaddle/PaddleHelix/README.md

   - [LinearRNA](./c/pahelix/toolkit/linear_rna)

 ### Competition Solutions
 PaddleHelix team participated in multiple competitions related to bio-computing.
-The solutions can be fined [here](./competition).
+The solutions can be found [here](./competition).

 ### Guide for developers
 * To develope new functions based on the source code of PaddleHelix, please refer to [guide for developers](./developer_guide.md).